henry-zeng/AutoML-AIConf-2019-BJ/README.md

 To make most of the tutorial session, please follow the following steps and set up the environment:

 1. Open [Azure Portal](https://portal.azure.com)
-2. Log in with the username and password provided on your desk (ask the presenters for help if needed)
+2. Open the provided link and enter the activation code, then sign up.
 3. Click the workspace as shown below

 <img width="400" src="https://user-images.githubusercontent.com/48665960/59402271-2a114680-8dd0-11e9-99e4-d555813cd88c.PNG">